 48 hours in Paris is a perfect time to get a flavour of the French capital How does one spend a weekend in the most stylish and romantic city in Europe though?

+What are the best things to do in Paris though?
 Paris is full of iconic landmarks, historical architecture, cosmopolitan cafes and boho streets.

-View Paris from above at the Montparnasse observation deck
+View Paris from the the Montparnasse observation deck

 There is also a bar on the 56th floor, meaning you can sip a glass of fizz as the sun goes down.
 One does not simply view Paris from above without a glass of champagne darling.